hyperledger-archives/fabric/docs/Setup/JAVAChaincode.md

-# Java chaincode
+## Java chaincode

-Note: This guide generally assumes you have followed the development environment setup tutorial [here](https://github.com/hyperledger/fabric/blob/master/docs/API/SandboxSetup.md).
+Note: This guide generally assumes you have followed the Chaincode development environment setup tutorial [here](https://github.com/hyperledger/fabric/blob/master/docs/Setup/Chaincode-setup.md).

-## To get started developing Java chaincode:
+### To get started developing Java chaincode

 1. Ensure you have gradle
   * Download the binary distribution from [http://gradle.org/gradle-download/](http://gradle.org/gradle-download/)
   * Unpack, move to the desired location, and add gradle's bin directory to your system path